 LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training

-• A novel approach called Low-Temperature Distillation (LTD) has been introduced to enhance adversarial training in neural networks, addressing the vulnerabilities associated with one-hot label representations in image classification.
-LTD utilizes a lower temperature in the teacher model while keeping the student model's temperature fixed, refining label representations and improving model robustness against adversarial attacks.
+• A novel approach called Low Temperature Distillation (LTD) has been introduced to enhance adversarial training for neural networks, addressing vulnerabilities linked to one-hot label representations in image classification.
+LTD employs a low temperature in the teacher model while keeping the student model's temperature fixed, refining label representations and improving model robustness against adversarial attacks.

 — via World Pulse Now AI Editorial System